HwaiTengTeoh/Flight-Delays-Prediction-Using-Machine-Learning-Approach/README.md

 3. To evaluate the performance of different machine learning models.

 ## Data Sources
 The data was obtained from the "Airline Delay and Cancellation Data, 2009 – 2018" at Kaggle page.
 The dataset consisting of flight information in the United States from 2009 to 2018 was obtained from the source of the U.S. Department of Transportation's Bureau of Transportation Statistics.
-In this study, the only data utilized was from the year 2018.
+In this study, the only data utilized was from the year **2018**.
 It consisted of 27 attributes and 7,213,446 data points.

-Here's the link at Kaggle: https://www.kaggle.com/datasets/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018
+Here's the link at [Kaggle](https://www.kaggle.com/datasets/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018)

 ## Data Preprocessing
 To facilitate the modeling process, the only flight data that was considered and included was the data from the busiest airports since they contained the most significant number of schedules for arrival flights in the U.S. Data cleansing was performed on the name of flight carrier, origin airport and destination airport as the abbreviation of IATA code was used.
 Attributes with more than 50% of missing values that did not provide helpful information to this analysis were dropped—unrelated attributes such as attributes that recorded the outcome of canceled flights and diverted flights were also removed.
 Since our main objective was to predict flight delay, attributes relating to canceled flights were eliminated.
 Instances with missing values were removed as the number of missing values was less than 1%, which was relatively small.